Science Bar: “Can Neuroscience Help Education?”

 This event has already taken place!

-Thanks to advances in neuroscience, it is now easier to analyze how the brain works and how we process and store information.
+Thanks to advances in neuroscience, it is now easier to analyze the brain’s mechanisms and the way we process and store information.
 Among other things, these advances make it possible to refine learning methods tailored to children, with the goal of helping students succeed in school.

 But neuropedagogy raises many questions among teachers and parents, including: